-In a memorandum released by the White House Saturday night, Conley said Trump, who tested positive for COVID-19 Thursday and checked into Walter Reed Medical Center the following day, "continues to do well."
+NEW YORK (1010 WINS) -- President Trump, who tested positive for COVID-19 Thursday and checked into Walter Reed Medical Center the following day, "continues to do well," White House physician Dr. Sean Conley said in a memorandum released by the White House Saturday night.

-"While not yet out of the woods, the team remains cautiously optimistic," Conley wrote.
+"While not yet out of the woods, the team remains cautiously optimistic," Dr. Conley wrote.
 "The plan for tomorrow is to continue observation in between doses of Remdesivir, closely monitoring his clinical status while fully supporting his conduct of Presidential duties."

 In a video from the hospital Saturday night, Trump said that he was "starting to feel good" but that "the real test" would be in the next few days as he continues to battle COVID-19.